Advertising Week: Why PepsiCo Needed Sonic Branding

 You can also check out our full panel below, featuring James Clarke (Sr. Director of Digital and Social at PepsiCo Foods North America), Scott Simonelli (Founder + CEO of Veritonic), Danielle Venne (EVP, Executive Music Producer + Director of Innovation at Made Music Studio), and moderated by Ruth Gaviria (CMO of The Elevate Prize Foundation).

-1. In an audio-first world, brands who invest in sound increase their opportunity to connect with consumers wherever they are.
+1. In an audio-first world, brands who invest in sonic branding increase their opportunity to connect with consumers wherever they are.

-With an exponential increase in consumers moving to audio-first platforms such as podcasts, apps, and voice assistants, sound is a key way to assure your brand isn’t on mute.
+With an exponential increase in consumers moving to audio-first platforms such as podcasts, apps, and voice assistants, sonic branding is a key way to assure your brand isn’t on mute.

 “[Branded sound] creates mental shortcuts for our brand in the audio space that will make it that much easier for consumers to recognize our brands rolling forward.
 Hopefully these kinds of campaigns set the stage for more innovation and evolution on these auditory assets in the years to come,” says Clarke.